minprog/uva-prog-ai/20 Problem sets/10 Karel/10 Karel.md

 ## Submitting your work

-* You should at the very least have solved Problems 1-4 and the simplest maze.
+* You should at the very least have solved Problems 1-5.
 * In Problems 1-4, your program should work for **every relevant world** that came with the starter kit!
+For Problem 5 you're only required to solve the first two mazes.
 * Create a ZIP-file of your work.
 Make sure your teaching assistant can run your program without modification!
 Otherwise it will probably be sent back to you without a grade.